hires/Dintree-Virtual/README.md

 jack will be read as a clock input.
 Each positive edge (>1V) will cause the input selector to increment by 1 step.

-#### CV Gain Control
+#### RANGE Control

-The CV GAIN control affects the range of outputs selected in either CV or clock mode.
-A range of 0-100% will select from 1 to 8 inputs to be included in the selection.
+The RANGE control affects the range of outputs selected in either CV or clock mode.
+Adjusting from 0-100% will select from 1 to 8 inputs to be included in the scan.
 For instance a setting of around 50% will cause only inputs 1-4 to be selected.

 #### RAND Control